Rjviviers/AudioBookRequest-with-abb/README.md

    1. Enable `Auto Download` at the top.
    2. The remaining heuristics determine the ranking of any sources retrieved from Prowlarr.
    3. Indexer flags allow you to add priorities to certain sources like freeleeches.

+### AudiobookBay Integration

+The application includes integration with AudiobookBay for searching and downloading audiobooks directly:

+1. Access the AudiobookBay search by clicking the book icon in the navigation bar or by going to `/abb`
+2. Search for audiobooks on AudiobookBay
+3. View details and download audiobooks using qBittorrent

+For Docker deployment with qBittorrent integration, see the Docker Compose setup in [AUDIOBOOKBAY_INTEGRATION.md](AUDIOBOOKBAY_INTEGRATION.md).

 ### Notifications